tncasimiro/hangman-game-mobile/README.md

 ## Features

--Random word selection with hints
+- Random word selection with hints
--Hidden word displayed with underscores
+- Hidden word displayed with underscores
--Tracks correct and incorrect guesses
+- Tracks correct and incorrect guesses
--Maximum of 6 errors allowed
+- Maximum of 6 errors allowed
--Win/Lose alerts with restart option
+- Win/Lose alerts with restart option
--Simple and responsive interface
+- Simple and responsive interface

 ## Technologies Used